esferatec/ec-luart-managers/eclauncher/README.md

 # ecLauncher

-This is a launcher application for the other applications in this repository.
-It shows the capabilities of the different managers of this repository.
+This is a launcher application for other applications in this repository.

 [![LuaRT 1.8.0](https://badgen.net/badge/LuaRT/1.8.0/blue)](https://github.com/samyeyo/LuaRT)